Updated Oct. 30, 2014.

 Prepared by Mary Whisner.

 Most material in the Law Library is arranged by Library of Congress call numbers, which brings together materials by subject.
-Most law reviews are shelved alphabetically by title; bound volumes are in the Compact Stacks (Floor L2) and current issues on display shelves in the Reference Area (Floor L1).
+Most law reviews are shelved alphabetically by title in the Compact Stacks (Floor L2).
 Consult the online catalog for exact location information for particular titles.

 Catalog records and many of our legal research guides refer to the collections and locations described below.

 L1 is the floor on which users enter the Library.
 The Circulation Desk and the Reference Office are located on L1.
 This floor contains:

 - Classified Stacks (call numbers A - KNX920)

 - Good Reads

 - Reference Area (including microfiche and microfilm)